iluwatar/java-design-patterns/domain-model/README.md

 ---
-title: "Comprehensive Guide to Domain Model Pattern in Java Design"
+title: "Domain Model Pattern in Java: Building Robust Business Logic"
+shortTitle: Domain Model
 description: "Learn about the Domain Model pattern in Java design with detailed explanations, examples, and applications.
 Improve your software's modularity, maintainability, and scalability."
 category: Structural
 language: en